Tax Reform Update: Personal exemptions are suspended for tax years 2018-2025.

-- The person either (a) must be related to you in one of the ways listed under Relatives who do not have to live with you, or (b) must live with you all year as a member of your household (There are exceptions for temporary absences, children who were born or died during the year, children of divorced or separated parents or parents who live apart, and kidnapped children.) (and your relationship must not violate local law).
+- The person either (a) must be related to you in one of the ways listed under Relatives who don’t have to live with you, or (b) must live with you all year as a member of your household (and your relationship must not violate local law).

-- The person's gross income for the year must be less than $4,050.
-(There is an exception if the person is disabled and has income from a sheltered workshop.)
+- The person's gross income for the year must be less than $4,200

 - Your child, stepchild, foster child, or a descendant of any of them (for example, your grandchild).
 (A legally adopted child is considered your child.)